kousalya-dev/react-timer-app/README.md

 - ✅ Start/Stop timer functionality
 - ✅ Logs each stopped session with real-time date and time
-- ✅ Displays session logs on screen
+- ✅ Displays session logs on screen with time and date
 - ✅ Built with React functional components and hooks
 - ✅ Styled with clean custom CSS (no external frameworks)